Nemika Sultan: Marriage

 Nemika Sultan married Ali Kenan Isin Bey on 22 June 1911 in the Yıldız Palace.
 The couple was given Göztepe Palace as their residence.
 She gave birth to the couple's first child, a daughter, Fatma Fethiye Hanımsultan on 13 November 1912.
 Three years later, on 14 September 1915, she gave birth to her second child, a son, Sultanzade Ibrahim in the Göztepe Palace.
 Four years later, on 1 March 1920, she gave birth to her third child, a son, Sultanzade Kazim in the Göztepe Palace.
 Her husband was Turkey's first mining engineer to study abroad.

-At the exile of imperial family in March 1924, Nemika and her family settled in Paris, France, where she gave birth to her fourth and last child, a daughter Emine Satia Hanımsultan on 15 January 1927.
-They later moved to Tripoli, Lebanon.
-Here her husband, Ali Kenan served as the mayor of Tripoli.
+Upon the exile of the imperial family in March 1924, Nemika and her family settled in Paris, France, where she gave birth to her fourth and last child, a daughter named Emine Satia Hanımsultan on 15 January 1927.
+They later moved to Tripoli, Lebanon, where her husband, Ali Kenan served as the mayor.
 She was widowed at Ali Kenan's death in 1962.

 Death

-In 1952, the exile for princesses was revocated and Nemika returned to Turkey after widowed, and settled in Bostancı district in Istanbul.
+In 1952, the exile for princesses was revoked and Nemika returned to Turkey after being widowed, and settled in Bostancı district in Istanbul.
 She died on 6 September 1969 at the age of eighty-one, and was buried in the mausoleum of Şehzade Ahmed Kemaleddin, located in Yahya Efendi Cemetery, Istanbul.